farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter which will tell the API whether to return time slots belonging to all resources or just public resources.

+- `withInviteOnly(inviteOnlyResources?: boolean)`

+Set an attribute which will tell the API to return time slots belonging to public and invite only resources.

 ##### Example

 ```javascript